reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 <% end %>
 ```

-To access the `div_for` helper method used above, we need to add the `record_tag_helper` gem to our Gemfile.

-Open `Gemfile` and add the following line: `gem 'record_tag_helper', '~> 1.0'`.
-You can add this anywhere in the Gemfile that there is an empty line.
-(Many developers like to add extra gems at the end of the gem list, but before the grouped gems, e.g. before the line `group :development, :test do`).

-Whenever you make changes to your Gemfile, you need to run a `bundle install` so go back to your terminal and stop the server.

-Then, making sure you have saved your changes, run `bundle install`.

-Restart your server.

 Comments are now working, so go ahead and browse to [your post](http://localhost:3000/posts/1) and add a new comment.

 ## Setting the index/root page in Rails